Silver Salmon Creek Lodge — Living Among the Bears

 • Access: Bush plane landing directly on the beach

-• Setting: Coastal meadow, tidal flats, forest edge
+• Setting: Coastal meadow, tidal flats, and forest edge

-• Daily Rhythm: Early field sessions, shared meals, constant awareness of surroundings
+• Daily Flow: Early field sessions, shared meals, and constant awareness of surroundings

-• Reality: Bears regularly move through lodge grounds
+• Reality: Bears regularly move through the lodge grounds

 Danielle Buoncristiani